jburzynski/TypeGenDocs/source/attributes.rst

 Attributes have some advantages over generation specs:

 - they are simpler and require less overhead
-- for some people they are more readable, as you can see the configuration as you read the class/enum definition
+- for some people they are more readable, as you can see the configuration as you read the type definition

 Compared to generation specs they also have some limitations: